altwright/EZRDeploy/README.md

 # EZRDeploy

 A network administration tool for managing remote processes on, and copying arbitrary files, to Active Directory domain-joined Windows systems from an Administrator Active Directory user account.
-Implemented primarily using the [pypsexec](https://github.com/jborean93/pypsexec) for the backend and [Tk](https://docs.python.org/3/library/tkinter.html) for the frontend.
+Implemented primarily using [pypsexec](https://github.com/jborean93/pypsexec) for the backend and [Tk](https://docs.python.org/3/library/tkinter.html) for the frontend.

 The tool was developed as part of a semester-long University of Western Australia project for the unit CITS3200 Professional Computing in semester 2 of 2023.